Polyglot’s Board Members are:

 Dr Mark Williams

 Mark is a solicitor in private practice with specific expertise in the arts, innovation and technology transfer.
 His clients include state and independent theatre, dance and arts companies and Her Majesty’s Theatre, Melbourne.
-He has served on the boards of Viscopy Limited, Currency House, Inc., The Green Room Awards, Inc. where he was President from 2005 to 2010.
-Mark holds qualifications in law, arts and intellectual property law from the University of Melbourne and a D Phil in English dramaturgy from the University of Oxford (1990).
-He is also an Adjunct Professor in the School of Art at RMIT University.
+He has served on the boards of Arts Access Society Inc., Chandrabhanu’s Bharatam Dance Company, Viscopy Limited, Currency House Inc., and The Green Room Awards Inc. where he was President from 2005 to 2010.
+Mark holds qualifications in law, arts and intellectual property law from the University of Melbourne and a DPhil in English dramaturgy from the University of Oxford (1990).
+He was an Adjunct Professor in the School of Art at RMIT University from 2009 – 2019.